hdbeukel/james-analysis-R/README.md

 License and copyright
 =====================

-The JAMES analysis R package is licensed under the Apache License, Version 2.0, see LICENSE file or http://www.apache.org/licenses/LICENSE-2.0.
-Copyright information is stated in the NOTICE file.
+The JAMES analysis R package is licensed under the MIT License, see http://www.r-project.org/Licenses/MIT.
+Copyright information is stated in the LICENSE file.

 User forum
 ==========